Magnetism in Gemstones

 As another example, green Tsavorite Garnet and green Glass are both singly refractive, and Glass can be made to have a similar refractive index and color as Tsavorite.
-But only Tsavorite shows a strong magnetic response when floated due to iron.
-Green Glass is inert (diamagnetic) due to a lack of iron, and due to a low concentration of chromium, which creates the green color.
+But only Tsavorite shows a magnetic response when floated due to iron.
+Green Glass is inert (diamagnetic) due to a lack of iron, and due to a low concentration of chromium/vanadium, which creates the green color.

-Occasionally Tsavorite is also imitated by green synthetic Corundum, but synthetic Corundum of any color (except red) is also inert.
+Occasionally Tsavorite is also imitated by green synthetic Corundum, but synthetic Corundum of any color is inert.
 As a final example, natural blue Indicolite Tourmaline shows a drag response (diagnostic for Indicolite) due to a high concentration of iron impurities, but blue Glass imitations (colored by a low concentration of cobalt) are almost always inert.